 The temperament of this dog is lively and active.
 This dog remembers it roots and will resort to herding behavior at certain times.
 If not properly trained, it may mistake a human foot for a cow hoof and give a slight nip to move things along.
 This dog is the 18th most popular dog in the 2016 AKC poll.
 Its popularity has hovered around the 20th spot for the last five years.

 Cardigan Welsh Corgis

-Cardigan Welsh Corgis also have the double-layered coat.
+Cardigan Welsh Corgis also have a double-layered coat.
 They should never appear to be fluffy and strains of hair that puff out on a dog are a fault.
-The Cardigan has five acceptable colors including: sable & white, black & white, red & white, brindle & white, blue merle & white.
+The Cardigan has five acceptable colors including sable & white, black & white, red & white, brindle & white, blue merle & white.
 A predominantly white dog is a disqualifying feature.

 The ears in the Cardigan Welsh Corgi are large and erect.
 The tips are rounded.
 Ears on the Cardigan Welsh Corgi are generally bigger than those of the Pembroke Welsh Corgi.
 The eye color should fit the coat color, but a blue eye in anything but a blue merle colored dog is a disqualifying feature.

 Of course, the Cardigan Welsh Corgi stands out as a breed because they have a low set fox-like tail.
 The tails of this breed have never been surgically, or genetically manipulated to be shorter.
 The long tail has not helped their popularity, though.
 The Cardigan Welsh Corgi has taken second place to its Royal cousin since the breeds were recognized.
 There has been, nevertheless, a climb in the popularity of this breed in the last few years.
 In 2016, it was listed as the 69th most popular dog breed in the United States—a change from 76th the previous year.